ZhraaBaharAluloom/WS-Express-validator/01_Express_validator/03_Cleanup.md

 Don’t you think the project became a bit messy?
-What if we keep adding validation?
+What if we keep adding validations?
-The code will get bigger and bigger and ewww, so I’m gonna clean a bit
+The code will get bigger and bigger, so I’m gonna clean it up a bit

 - In `api/users`, create a new file named `validation.js`